koolquark/rust_codex/docs/topics.md

 ## Links

-## Techniques for Learning and Uderstanding Rust Code
+## Techniques for Learning and Understanding Rust Code

 - If the following is not important for you, don't learn Rust
   - Need a safe and robust implementation of an application
-  - Need resonable performance along with the above one.
+  - Need reasonable performance along with the above one.
 - doc.rs can show source code.
 Always use this feature to see source code
 - doc.rs can show many versions of same lib, use right versions